ppwwyyxx/SoPaper/README.md

 ## TODO
 * Fix bug: only download newest version of pdf on arxiv.com
+* Accept a url as cmd argument
-* fetcher for other sites
+* Fetcher for other sites